WheatAndRye/WheatAndRye/README.md

 - 👋 Hi, I’m @WheatAndRye
 - 👀 I’m interested in ...
-Not quite sure yet
+Quiting my job
 - 🌱 I’m currently learning ...
-MASM
+MASM, NETASM
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Message me on GitHub

 <!---
 WheatAndRye/WheatAndRye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.